The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Discussion

 Accurately characterizing the abundance and properties of planets by host star mass yields interesting clues about various proposed planet formation and evolution scenarios.
 Protoplanetary disk mass correlates positively with protostar mass \citep{Pascucci2016}, and therefore one might expect planets to be more abundant around massive stars.
 However, contrary to expectations, M dwarfs have been shown to be more efficient at making planets than heavier stars \citep{Dressing2015}.
 One potential explanation invokes planet formation by pebble drift and accretion.
 Cold gas giants can limit the flow of pebbles into the inner protoplanetary disk, thereby inhibiting the formation of super-Earths \citep{Lambrechts2019,Mulders2021}.
 The abundance of gas giants decreases noticeably for M dwarfs, and the relatively low total disk mass may begin to inhibit super-Earth formation around late M dwarfs.
 Pebble accretion is a relatively inefficient way of forming planets \citep[i.e. most of the solid material ends up falling into the star;][]{Lin2018}; thus, a downturn in planet abundance rates for late M dwarfs would support pebble accretion as an important planet formation mechanism.
 Meanwhile, a higher planet formation efficiency would favor planetesimal accretion over pebble accretion \citep{Lu2020}.
 The results of this study are consistent with the hypothesis that late M dwarfs do not form more planets than early M dwarfs, and the cumulative planet occurrence rate may even be lower for late M dwarfs when comparing planets of similar insolation.

 The heavily suppressed abundance of sub-Neptunes around mid-to-late M dwarfs analyzed in this study could be a sign of increased efficiency of atmospheric erosion due to photoevaporation close to these stars.
-Mid-to-late M dwarfs stay in their XUV active evolutionary phase longer \citep{Shkolnik2014} and emit a larger fraction of their total energy in XUV wavelengths compared to heavier stars \citep[e.g.][]{Wright2018}.
+Mid-to-late M dwarfs stay in their XUV active evolutionary phase longer \citep{Schneider2018} and emit a larger fraction of their total energy in XUV wavelengths compared to heavier stars \citep[e.g.][]{Wright2018}.
 However, while photoevaporation and core-powered mass loss have been proposed to be the main mechanisms sculpting the planet radius valley in Sun-like stars, the small planet population around M dwarfs is more consistent with being driven by formation in a gas-depleted environment \citep{Cloutier2020}.
 Thus, it is also possible that many of the terrestrial planets described in this work are primordially rocky as opposed to being stripped cores of sub-Neptunes.
-Distinguishing between the two hypothesis requires additional study within a larger sample size in order to determine how the location of the radius valley changes with planet insolation \citep{Cloutier2020} or orbital period \citep{Lopez2018}.
+Distinguishing between the two hypotheses requires additional study within a larger sample size in order to determine how the location of the radius valley changes with planet insolation \citep{Cloutier2020} or orbital period \citep{Lopez2018}.
+The population of sub-Neptunes also includes planets with mean densities consistent with a 1:1 proportion of rock and water ice by mass.
+Such planets are typically referred to as "water worlds" and have lower mean densities compared to purely rocky planets \citep{Luque2022}.
+Simulations \citep[e.g.][]{Burn2021} predict that water worlds should be more common around low-mass stars due to faster type I migration of such planets.
+For the subset of planets described within this work that have measured masses (GJ 1132 b, LHS 1140 c, LTT 1445A b and c), all are consistent with a purely rocky composition, and the rest would be too small to exceed the minimum mass requirement for water worlds \citep{Burn2021}.
+Thus, our results suggest that mid-to-late M dwarfs either form fewer water worlds beyond the snow line compared to more massive stars or that type I migration does not efficiently move such planets to orbital periods below 7 days.